pltrinh1122/mcu/VIBE_NOTE.md

   - Propose where to host (reference vs specification) and cross-links
   - Define update process to follow MCU_REFERENCE evolutions
 - References: `reference/MCU_REFERENCE_SPECIFICATION.md`, `VIBE_CODING.md`

+<a id="note-2025-08-10T01-44-20Z"></a>
+## [2025-08-10T01:44:20Z] PLAN sharing guidance
+- Body: The only PLAN content that we would consider sharing would be the unique and new sequence of STEP, i.e., an optimized way to solve a specific problem (e.g., PLAN for refactoring Python vs. PLAN for editing books).
+We should consider a script or ability to convert the current PLAN into a "template" for re-use and not to reuse the current PLAN itself.
+- Scope: planning, reuse
+- Actions/Next Steps:
+  - Identify candidate PLANs whose Steps are generally reusable
+  - Add a converter to extract Steps into `templates/` as reusable patterns
+  - Document guidance to link templates, not copy full PLANs
+- References: `templates/PLAN_TEMPLATE.md`, `templates/PLAN_STEP_TEMPLATE.md`, `VIBE_CODING.md`